DanielHHowell/SciScraper/README.md

 ## Using the Scraper

 The scraper takes up to three arguments: a main topic, optional queries, and the maximum number of results to return.
-It is initialized by running Main.py, and generates a dictionary with results.
-The 'sciscraper' function in Main.py can be edited to include sql_insert (also from Main.py) or markdown/HTML/PDF versions of the report (from the ReportGenerator.py functions).
+It is initialized by running sciscraper() from Main.py, and generates a dictionary with results.
-A local web interface can be run with Flasker.py, and accessed via http://127.0.0.1:5000/index.html.
-This is presented with Bootstrap and is what is currently hosted in the webapp.
 There is an included SQL table generator that can be called with the sql_insert(mainDict) from Main.py, but this is not currently in use by default or within the webapp.
+Markdown/HTML/PDF versions of the report can also be generated (from the ReportGenerator.py functions).
+A local web interface can be run with Flasker.py, and accessed via the standard http://127.0.0.1:5000/.
+This is presented with Bootstrap and is what is currently hosted in the webapp at http://sciscraper.pythonanywhere.com.

 ### Function Documentation